 Opioids, a class of drugs, include prescription painkillers such as Oxycontin and Vicodin and illegal drugs like heroin.
 Opioids work by binding to receptors in the brain and spinal cord to reduce the perception of pain.
 They also produce euphoric feelings, a leading reason for their abuse.

-The most common opioids are:
+The most common opioids and pain relievers that can lead to drug addiction are:

 The Effects of Opioid Abuse